Private Wealth 2024

 Authors

 Charles Russell Speechlys is headquartered in London, with offices in the UK, Europe and the Middle East.
 The firm opened its first Asian office in Hong Kong in 2017, offering private client services to successful entrepreneurial and family businesses, the creators and owners of private wealth, and their advisers and financiers.
 The firm’s expertise covers a range of trust and international tax planning matters, including succession and estate planning; family office structuring and operations; charities and philanthropy; Hong Kong, UK and Canadian tax; M&A; and strategic alliances.
-Charles Russell Speechlys deals with disputes arising out of trusts, wills, estate administration, family business arrangements and property.
+Charles Russell Speechlys deals with disputes arising out of trusts, Wills, estate administration, family business arrangements and property.
 It has also expanded its offering with the addition of local and international real estate capabilities, delivering a wealth of experience in relation to residential and commercial property transactions.

 Trends and Developments